Yuragy/HVNC-windows-remote-toolkit/README.md

   Where-Object { $_.Consumer -match 'Microsoft_Win32Consumer' } |
   Format-List Filter, Consumer

-*This is a training material demonstrating capabilities, the responsibility to use it lies with you.
+⚠️ This is a training material demonstrating capabilities, the responsibility to use it lies with you.